An inclusive, independent boarding high school

 Teachers at RPS approach every lesson with attention not only to content, but to the way students learn, and the strategies and skills necessary for learning and academic success.
 Our goal is for students to emerge from their classes with an understanding of the major ideas of the class, as well as new or improved skills for being successful in school In ninth and tenth grades, we focus on teaching skills such as: reading-comprehension, note-taking, studying for tests, developing writing skills (both on the sentence and paragraph levels, and in terms of constructing an essay), organizing time and materials, keeping a planner, communicating with teachers, and, generally, taking responsibility for themselves as students.
 In eleventh and twelfth grades, we reinforce and build upon these skills, and introduce students to more advanced skills, which help them take their learning to the next level and become prepared for college.
 These skills include analyzing texts and writing analytical essays, learning foundational research skills, and planning and prioritizing for long-term projects and assignments.

 Students have two scheduled hour-long study halls a day.
 One happens in the afternoon, and is supervised by teachers.
 Because teachers supervise the afternoon study hall, it is often a time when students get extra help on homework.
 Afternoon study hall is a very interactive time between teachers and students.
-Evening study hall is supervised by the residential educators and is optional for students who can demonstrate they have completed their work.
-While teachers are not in these study halls, residential educators provide structure, supervision, and often assistance while students complete homework.
+Evening study hall is supervised by the residential educators, who provide structure, supervision, and often assistance while students complete homework.